jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > TLV is not understood by the receiving entity, then it should be
 > treated as a fatal error.
 >
-> After processing the TLVs or EAP method in the request, another
+> After processing the TLVs or inner method in the request, another
 > round of Result TLV exchange would occur to synchronize the final
 > status on both sides.